itsJohannes/jzen.github.io/README.txt

 Unemployment Data Analysis
 Overview
+This project was created for an exam project at Copenhagen Business School.
 This project aims to analyze unemployment data from multiple sheets within an Excel file and consolidate it into a single dataset for easy analysis.
 The project involves cleaning and processing data from multiple Excel sheets, organizing it into a unified format, and performing analytical tasks on the aggregated dataset.

 Features